telraneng/noobaa-core/src/deploy/NVA_build/README.md

 - NVA description:
   Our NVA is a CentOS based machine running the following components: Web Server, STUN/TURN, REST, MongoDB.
-  It does not contain the entire repo, just the extracted package created by the gulp target package_build (for example, the agent code is not there).
-It does contain all the files needed to run these services, the agent distribution pack and the package.json for dependency installation.
+  It does not contain the entire repo, just the extracted package created by src/deploy/NVA_build/build_package.sh It does contain all the files needed to run these services, the agent distribution pack and the package.json for dependency installation.

   The services are being run and monitored by the supervisord mechanism (look at /etc/noobaa_supervisor.conf for the definitions).
   A crontab job which runs one a day between 00:00 to 03:00 checks against the NooBaa SaaS web server if the current version